 If we were to ask the question – has medical science increased the human life span – the answer would be an unequivocal yes!
-People do in fact life much longer than they used to just decades ago.
+People do in fact live much longer than they used to just decades ago.
 However, if were to ask the question – has medical science improved quality of life – the answer would be somewhat more equivocal.
 Today, people do in fact live longer than ever before in recorded history and we are able to manage diseases much better; there is no doubt about that.
 However, we as a society don’t place as much emphasis on the quality of life as we do on the length of life.
-And, it is this quality of life, senior wellness that the best assisted living facilities in Elkton focus on.
+And, it is this quality of life, senior wellness that the best-assisted living facilities in Elkton focus on.

 The issue of senior wellness.

-A lot of research and study has gone into improving quality of life in the later years.
+A lot of research and study has gone into improving the quality of life in the later years.
 Studies have found that increasing physical activity and getting regular age-appropriate exercise is seen to increase not only physical health but is also seen to stave off mental decline.
 The proximity of other people, the ability to interact with others and enjoy group activities in a convivial community atmosphere helps improve the mood and overall quality of life.

 Focusing on senior wellness in Assisted Living.